DAVINTLAB/GenderViolence-DataVis-Python/README.md

 - André F. Rollwagen -- PhD student in Computer Science.
 - Isabel H. Manssour -- Researcher and Professor Coordinator of DaVInt.

-More information can be found [here](https://www.inf.pucrs.br/davint/).
+More information can be found at https://www.inf.pucrs.br/davint/.